gabbyfranco/python/inputs-outputs/inputs-outputs.md

     - It is values that are printed onscreen

 ### *sep*
-    - which defines how the objects being printed or separated
+    - which defines how the objects being printed or separated using commas or strings.

 ### *end*
     - defines what gets printed at the end.